 Virginia has an impressively high percentage of skilled workers, reflecting the state's large knowledge-intensive sector.
-Virginia ranked first in the nation in the percentage of its workforce (6.6 percent) in science and engineering (S&E) occupations for 2010 (the latest year for which data is available).
-Maryland's percentage of workers in S&E was 6.0 percent, while North Carolina (3.8%) and Tennessee (2.6%) were lower than the national average of 4.0 percent.
+Virginia again ranked first in the nation in the percentage of its workforce (7.6 percent) in science and engineering (S&E) occupations for 2012.
+Maryland's percentage of workers in S&E was 7.2 percent, while North Carolina (4.3%) and Tennessee (3.0%) were lower than the national average of 4.6 percent.

 The percentage of Virginia's workforce with advanced degrees also demonstrates Virginia's commitment to education, as well as its ability to attract educated workers.
 In 2012, Virginia ranked fourth in the nation for the most master's degrees (10.8%), sixth for the most professional degrees (2.4%), and sixth for doctorates (1.6%) as a percentage of the population age 25 and over.
 Nationally, 7.7 percent of the population had a master's degree, 2.0 percent had a professional degree, and 1.3 percent a doctorate degree.